julioacontreras/model2code/readme.md

 python main.py [`projectJSON`] [`modelPath`] [`interpreters`]

-`projectJSON`: Filename project in format JSON.
+`projectJSON`: Project filename in format JSON.

-`modelPath`: Pathname project with containg the model files.
+`modelPath`: Project path with containg the model files.

 `interpreters`: Interpreters you want to use.